-Day and night exactly equal at equinoxes? | EarthSky.org
+Are day and night equal at equinoxes? | EarthSky.org

-The upcoming equinox – the Northern Hemisphere’s autumn equinox and the Southern Hemisphere’s spring equinox – falls at 20:02 UTC on Friday, September 22, 2017.
-For North American time zones, that’s September 22 at 4:02 p.m.
-EDT, 3:02 p.m.
-CDT, 2:02 p.m.
-MDT or 1:02 p.m.
+The upcoming equinox – the Northern Hemisphere’s autumn equinox and Southern Hemisphere’s spring equinox – falls at 07:50 UTC on Monday, September 23, 2019.
+For North American time zones, that’s September 23 at 3:50 a.m.
+EDT, 2:50 a.m.
+CDT, 1:50 a.m.
+MDT and 12:50 a.m.
 PDT.
 Twice a year – on the March and September equinoxes – everyone worldwide supposedly receives 12 hours of day and 12 hours of night.
 Generally speaking, that’s true.
-But, precisely speaking, there is more daylight than nighttime on the day of the equinox, an additional 8 or so minutes of daylight, at mid-temperate latitudes.
+But, precisely speaking, there is more daylight than nighttime on the day of the equinox, an additional eight or so minutes of daylight at mid-temperate latitudes.
 There are two reasons why we have more than 12 hours of daylight on this day of supposedly equal day and night.
 They are:

 The sun is a disk, not a point